By Will Elton, published: 2023-08-18

-1. What information will you be collecting from your visitors?
+1. What information will you collect from your visitors?

 2. Will you use the collected information in another country?

-You have to state explicitly all the countries and/or territories in which you will be storing or using the data.
+You have to state explicitly all the countries and territories where you will store or use the data.

-Note: Be extra careful if your server is located overseas or if you are a using a hosting service provider with overseas servers.
+Note: Be extra careful using a hosting service provider with overseas servers.
 You may be subject to additional provisions that restrict transfers of personal information.

 3. How will you use the data you collected?

-Strictly necessary cookies are cookies that are required for the operation of your website.
+Strictly necessary cookies are required for the operation of your website.
 They include, for example, cookies that enable the user to log into secure areas of your website, use a shopping cart or make use of e-billing services.

-Analytical/performance cookies allow you to recognise and count the number of visitors and to see how visitors move around your website when they are using it.
-This helps you to improve the way your website works, for example by ensuring that users are finding what they are looking for easily.
+Analytical/performance cookies allow you to recognise and count the number of visitors and see how they move around your website.
+This helps you improve how your website works, for example, by ensuring that users find what they are looking for easily.

-Functionality cookies are used to recognise the user when the user returns to your website.
-This enables you to personalise your content for the user, greet the user by name, and remember the user’s preferences (for example the user’s choice of language or region).
+Functionality cookies recognise the user when the user returns to your website.
+This enables you to personalise your content for the user, greet the user by name, and remember the user’s preferences (for example, the user’s choice of language or region).

-Targeting cookies are cookies that record the user’s visit to your website, the pages the user has visited, and the links the user has followed.
+Targeting cookies record the user’s visit to your website, the pages the user has visited, and the links the user has followed.

 Not technically-savvy?
-Me neither!
-That’s why the Zegal app provides helpful and clear definitions that guide you through drafting each agreement.
+The Zegal app provides helpful and precise definitions that guide you through drafting each agreement.

 Under the PDPA, organisations in Singapore are required to designate at least one individual, known as the Data Protection Officer (DPO), to oversee the data protection responsibilities within the organisation and ensure compliance with the PDPA.